deis/workflow/src/understanding-workflow/concepts.md

 The [Twelve-Factor App][] is a methodology for building modern applications that can be scaled across a distributed system.

-We consider it an invaluable synthesis of much experience with software-as-a-service apps in the wild, especially on the Heroku platform.
+Twelve-factor is a valuable synthesis of years of experience with software-as-a-service apps in the wild, particularly on the Heroku platform.

 Workflow is designed to run applications that adhere to the [Twelve-Factor App][]